Harel Skaat

 Generally classified in the media as a pop singer, Skaat has been influenced by a wide variety of music, and his albums have featured an eclectic mix of songs, from rock to romantic ballads.
 His singing and performing talents have been widely praised by critics and Israeli music industry professionals, but his albums have received only mixed reviews.
-All of the songs on his official albums and EP have been sung in Hebrew, but Skaat has occasionally sung in English and in French in live concerts.
+All of the songs on his official albums and EP have been sung in Hebrew, but Skaat has occasionally sung in English and French in live concerts.
 In December 2009, the Israel Broadcasting Authority selected Skaat internally to be Israel's representative for the Eurovision Song Contest 2010.
 The contest was held in Oslo, Norway, in late May 2010 and Israel placed 14th out of 39 entries.